hsurya08/Personalized-Hotel-Recommender-using-Sentiment-Analysis/README.md

 | Logistic Regression    | 0.73 | 0.73 | 0.73 | 0.73 | 0.73 | 0.73  | 0.73 |
 | Support Vector Machine | 0.72  | 0.72 | 0.71 | 0.71 | 0.71 | 0.71   | 0.71 |

+  From the above metrics, it is observed that Logistic Regression performs the best in classifying the reviews into positive, negative and neutral followed by the Support Vector Machine and Naive Bayes.

+  Further, to complement the justification, Receiver Operating Characteristic Curves for all the models are plotted.

   ## ROC Graphs for our implementations: